stackforge/fuel-docs/pages/pre-install-guide/4400-nodes-roles.rst

   and to avoid performance bottlenecks.
 - For demonstration and study purposes, you can deploy OpenStack on VirtualBox;
-  see :ref:`virtualbox-top` for more information.
+  see :ref:`Running Fuel on VirtualBox<virtualbox-top>` for more information.
   This option has the lowest hardware requirements
 - OpenStack can be deployed on smaller hardware configurations by combining multiple roles on the nodes